Cold Creek, Nevada

 Cold Creek is an unincorporated community in Clark County, Nevada, United States located within the Spring Mountains National Recreation Area and approximately 28 miles by road from the Las Vegas city limits.
 Cold Creek is named for the stream that flows through the community.

 Cold Creek is a popular community for residents of Las Vegas and nearby locations to purchase second homes, away from large cities.
 The community's isolated location provides little light pollution coming from Las Vegas at night.
 Cold Creek has a homeowners association.

 History

-In the 1930s, Cold Creek served as a dude ranch, called Cold Creek Ranch, differentiating from modern dude ranches.
+In the 1930s, Cold Creek served as a dude ranch called Cold Creek Ranch.
 Stacy Irvin, curator of education at the Nevada State Museum, says, “Dude ranches were popular after the law for quickie divorces was passed in Nevada.
 Women would stay there for six weeks in order to get Nevada residency and be eligible for a divorce."
 The ranch now exists as a historic site.

-On July 7, 2018, a wildfire caused by a lightning strike burned near Cold Creek.
+In June 1981, the Mack's Canyon Fire burned 6,500 acres of forest on Bonanza Peak, just southwest of Cold Creek.
+The scar caused by the wildfire is still visible, with only sparse vegetation and plant remains populating the area as of 2023.